-SCAG has also been working at the direction of the Regional Council to develop an Advanced Mitigation Program (RAMP) and has drafted a RAMP Policy Framework for public feedback.
+As part of this recommendation, CARB also asked that SCAG fully develop its Open Space and Natural Lands Mitigation Program.
+SCAG has been working at the direction of the Regional Council to develop an Advanced Mitigation Program (RAMP) and has drafted a RAMP Policy Framework for public feedback.
 Further, the establishment of a RAMP initiative was programmed in SCAG's FY 23 budget.
 For the Connect SoCal 2024 Plan, SCAG utilized data on the region's natural assets, risks from climate change, and other areas where future growth could result in negative environmental impacts if left unaddressed in the formation of the Plan's Preliminary Growth Forecast.